rross/temporal-java-workshop/README.md

 }
 ```

-This program first implements a service stub to be used when instantiating
+This program implements a service stub to be used when instantiating
 the client.
 The code first instantiates a factory and then creates a new
 worker that listens on a Task Queue.
 This worker will only process workflows
 and activities from this Task Queue.
 You register the Workflow and Activity